ncatlab/nlab-content/pages/142.md

 In some circles the notion of a stack as a generalized [[groupoid]] is almost more familiar than the notion of sheaf as a [[space and quantity|generalized space]].
 For instance [[differentiable stacks]] have attracted much attention in the study of [[Lie groupoids]] and [[orbifolds]], while [[diffeological space]]s are only beginning to be investigated more in [[Lie theory]].

-An [[algebraic stack]], [[differentiable stack]] etc. is a stack over a site of schemes or differentiable manifolds with additonal representability conditions.
+An [[algebraic stack]], [[differentiable stack]] etc. is a stack over a site of schemes or differentiable manifolds with additional representability conditions.

 ## Provisional discussion